qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Various unicode characters µ(M), °(K), £(L), Ω(Z), ∫(S), ∂(D) and √(G).
 * Volume is up(J) and down(H).
 * Browser search is A, favorites is F.
+* Escape is pure escape.
+* Caps lock is num lock.

 #### Notes on "Level 3 Shift"
 * Ironically not being American I will not test the en_US local without hardware.